bostannnn/noctalia-shell/README.md

 | `screenBorderColor` | string | `"#1e1e2e"` | Custom color (when theme color disabled) |

 **Note:** When screen border is enabled:
-- Floating bar is automatically disabled
+- Shows warning if used with floating bar (not recommended)
-- Screen corners are automatically enabled
+- Shows warning if screen corners are disabled (recommended to enable)
 - Hyprland gaps are managed via `~/.config/noctalia/hypr-gaps.conf`

 ## NixOS Home Manager Settings